Christian Heritage Party of Canada candidates in the 1988 Canadian federal election

-The Christian Heritage Party of Canada fielded 63 candidates in the 1988 federal election in Canada.
+The Christian Heritage Party of Canada (Parti de L'Héritage Chrétien du Canada) fielded 63 candidates in the 1988 federal election in Canada.

 This was the first time the party contested an election on the federal level, and the party faced potential rivalry from the Reform Party of Canada in the four western provinces, where it also was contesting its first election.